-Minnesota’s real GDP increased 2.8 percent in 2013, significantly outpacing the 1.9 percent national increase.
+Despite the lower readings during the first half of 2013 Minnesota’s real GDP increased 2.8 percent in 2013, significantly outpacing the 1.9 percent national increase.
 Private sector GDP growth in Minnesota was even stronger last year, climbing 3.1 percent compared to the U.S. private sector GDP gain of 2.3 percent.
 Minnesota’s real GDP expansion last year ranked 13th highest among the states.
-Minnesota’s real GDP as measured by the Minnesota index is up only 0.8 percent through the first five months of 2014 which is significantly below the 1.3 percent increase in the U.S. index.
-Expect an upward revision in the Minnesota Index and a downward revision in the U.S. Index as data revisions occur in the future.
+The Minnesota Index is a monthly proxy for the state’s economic growth but is subject to significant revisions as more reliable data becomes available.

 See the feature article from the Minnesota Employment Review, May 2010, for more information on the Minnesota Index.